rujultelavane/Dementia-Screening-AI4ALL-09D-Project/README.md

 - Text: 552 transcripts (243 Control / 309 Dementia)
 - Audio: 395 recordings (163 Control / 232 Dementia)

-The two sets don't share a reliable 1:1 join, which is the main reason the models are kept independent rather than combined into one prediction.

 ## Models & methodology